apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure_fileshare.rst

 --------------------------

 Login (optional)
     Specify the login used for azure blob storage.
-For use with Shared Key Credential and SAS Token authentication.
+For use with Shared Key Credential, SAS Token authentication and  `DefaultAzureCredential`_.

 Password (optional)
     Specify the password used for azure blob storage.
 For use with Active Directory (token credential) and shared key authentication.
+    It can be left out to fall back on DefaultAzureCredential_.

 Host (optional)
     Specify the account url for anonymous public read, Active Directory, shared access key authentication.